 I encourage finding magic every day.
 In our attempt to raise independent and logical little kids we don’t want them to lose their imagination and creativity, do we?.

 We do simple things at the toddler stage in our home, but our genuine enthusiasm and happy tone are easy to catch on to.

 Regular meals get special names- the daily oats porridge is given the name ‘apple cinnamon dash’.
 Making a regular meal sound like something special.

 We play a game where we pass secret messages to each other and share some giggles when the message gets messed up.

 We are also building a memory box with memories from each of his birthdays.
-Something for him to treasure and reminisce about as he grows.
+Something for him to treasure when he grows up.

 Every time we go for a drive, we decide on what we are going to look for.
 “Let’s look for red diggers and yellow cranes ” or “Let’s see how many white umbrellas we find” on a rainy day.
 The excitement your child feels when he spots what you are looking for is priceless!

 Sometimes we lay out a favorite fruit, something he has been requesting for a while (in our home that’s blueberries) in a corner of the kitchen, where we know he will find it.
-He gets so excited on finding his favorite fruit, he quickly guesses, “How did you know I wanted this?”
+He gets so excited on finding his favorite fruit, and says, “How did you know I wanted this?”

 So get creative, put on your magic thinking hats and find the magic in the mundane.